A time to discover yourself!

-Many people make New Year Resolutions that often fade by mid February, if they last that long.
-Sometimes this is because the Resolutions are too drastic, setting unrealistic expectations in too short a time.
-But what if you made the Resolution to simply APPRECIATE YOURSELF?
+Many people make New Year resolutions that often fade by mid-February, if they last that long.
+Sometimes this is because the resolutions are too drastic, setting unrealistic expectations in too short a time.
+But what if you made the resolution to simply appreciate yourself?

 Casting aside lines, blemishes, sagging and lumpy bits and generally less than perfect looks how do you feel about the person looking back at you from the mirror?
 Do you love or even like yourself?
 What difference would it make to your life if you could simply appreciate yourself?

 But they may not be.
-Oh it may be true that your sibling can run the 100M several seconds faster than you or is a natural whiz at something but neither of these things make them a better person than you; just different.
+Oh, it may be true that your sibling can run the 100m several seconds faster than you or is a natural whiz at something but neither of these things make them a better person than you; just different.

-So thinking about appreciating yourself you might ask the following: -
+So thinking about appreciating yourself you might ask the following:

-How hard will it be?
-(The voice of either or both `The Easy Giver-upper’ role carrying the message “I won’t succeed”
+- How hard will it be?
+(The voice of either or both `The Easy Giver-upper’ role carrying the message “I won’t succeed”).

-How much will it cost?
-(The voice of the Financial Planner Role)
+- How much will it cost?
+(The voice of the Financial Planner Role).

-How long will it take?
-(The voice of either the `Practical Planner’ or the `Impatient Hurry-up’ role.)
+- How long will it take?
+(The voice of either the `Practical Planner’ or the `Impatient Hurry-up’ role).

 There are no absolute answers to these questions.
 Everyone is different.
-But this might just be one Resolution that you keep.
+But this might just be one resolution that you keep.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.